RonSherfey/redshift-monorepo/docs/ether-swap-tutorial.md

 ### Gathering & Validating User Input

-Now that we have the markets and market requirements, we'll need to collect the information required to perform the swap from the user.
+Now that we have the markets and market requirements, we'll need to collect the information from the user required to perform the swap.

 At a minimum, we require the invoice that REDSHIFT will pay.
 If your application only supports one on-chain payment asset, ETH for example, then you will not need to collect the payment asset from the user.

-We also support bitcoin payments in our app, so we'll require the user to select the asset that they will use to pay.
+We also support bitcoin payments in our app, so we'll require the user to select the asset that they'll use to pay.

 To provide a better use experience, we'll validate the invoice on the client-side.
 To do so, we use [bolt11-decoder](https://github.com/RadarTech/bolt11-decoder), a lighter version of [bolt11](https://github.com/bitcoinjs/bolt11), to decode the invoice.

-If it does not decode successfully, then the invoice is invalid:
+If the invoice does not decode successfully, then it is invalid:

 ```typescript
 /**